B1.2 Compare and order whole numbers up to and including 10 000, in various contexts.

 The 3 represents 3000 while the 2 represents 2000.

-To help students develop the skill of recognizing order relationships among large numbers, teachers may, starting with a given number, ask them to count up by 1 (for rexample, 2998, 2999, 3000, 3001…) or down by intervals (for example, 3200, 3400, 3600…) and count backward by 1 (for example, 6271, 6270, 6269…) or by intervals (for example, 5650, 5600, 5550…).
+To help students develop the skill of recognizing order relationships among large numbers, teachers may ask them to count up from a certain number by 1 (for example, 2998, 2999, 3000, 3001…) or down by intervals (for example, 3200, 3400, 3600…) and count down by 1 (for example, 6271, 6270, 6269…) or by intervals (for example, 5650, 5600, 5550…).

-Errors related to the concept of grouping are also common when rounding where it is necessary to identify an interval.
+Errors related to the concept of grouping are also common when rounding where it is necessary to identify a range.
 For example, some students will say that 2497 is between 2490 and 2400 instead of 2500.
 Using a homemade abacus or odometer (created with a paper towel roll and the template) helps students compare numbers, count in intervals, and discover changes related to grouping by tens, hundreds…

 Once students have mastered the relationships greater than and less than, they need to learn to clarify these relationships by using their understanding of quantity.
-They then use expressions such as close to, about, the same as, much more than , and a little less than.
+They then use expressions such as close to, about, the same as, much more than, and a little less than.
 For example, students may say that the population of a village of 5239 is about 5000; that 304 is a little more than 300; that 2894 is a little less than 3000; that 3523 is about a hundred more than 3432; and that 620 and 618 are closer together than 630 and 680.

 This ability to specify number order relationships becomes important when students use numbers in problem solving, rounding, estimating and comparing.
 The following activity allows students to demonstrate this skill.